Authenticate and Grade Your eBay Collectibles

-Professional Coin Grading Service (PCGS): This site is considered to be the top of the line in coin grading.
-This company's standards are strict, but coins graded by PCGS usually sell for higher prices.
+Professional Coin Grading Service (PCGS): This service is considered to be the top of the line in coin grading.
+This company’s standards are strict, but coins graded by PCGS usually sell for higher prices.

-For comic books, Comics Guaranty, LLC will seal (enclose in plastic to preserve the quality) and grade at a discount for eBay users.
+For comic books, Comics Guaranty, LLC (CGC) will seal (enclose in plastic to preserve the quality) and grade at a discount for eBay users.